US-Iran Peace Talks Collapse After 21-Hour Marathon in Islamabad — Latest Developments

-Historic face-to-face negotiations between the United States and Iran have ended without a deal after a gruelling 21-hour session in Islamabad, Pakistan, throwing the fragile two-week ceasefire into serious doubt and raising fears of renewed conflict in the Middle East.
+Historic face-to-face negotiations between the United States and Iran ended without a deal on Sunday 12 April 2026 after a gruelling 21-hour session in Islamabad, Pakistan, throwing the fragile two-week ceasefire into serious doubt and raising fears of renewed conflict in the Middle East — with the US Navy announcing a blockade of Iranian ports to begin on 13 April.

 Background